unrelentingfox/google-machine-learning-notes/README.md

 When we convert floating point feature values from their natural range into a standard range.
 (Ex: 1 to 1000 -> 0 to 1, or -1 to +1)
 * This helps with gradient descent convergence
 * Helps avoid the "NaN trap" when a value in the model exceeds the floating-point precision limit during training from being multiplied too many times.
-* Helps the model learn apprpriate weights for each feature.
+* Helps the model learn appropriate weights for each feature.
 Without feature scaling, the model will pay too much attention to the features having larger ranges.
    * Nothing terrible will happen if Feature A is scaled from -1 to +1 while Feature B is scaled from -3 to +3.
 However, your model will react poorly if Feature B is scaled from 5000 to 100000.
 #### Handling Outliers in Data
 **Logarithmic Scaling** - When you take the log of each value.

 **Capping Feature Values** - set a maximum or minimum value for feature values to stop outliers from having excessive influence.

 **Binning** - When you split a feature with a large range of values that don't exactly have a linear relationship with your label.
-Take Lattitude for example, each different lattitude has an effect on housing price, however latitude of 34 is not proportionately lower or higher than latitude 36.
-We split these lattitudes into 'zones' in boolean vector similar to hot-encoding so the model can learn completely different weights for each zone.
+Take Latitude for example, each different latitude has an effect on housing price, however latitude of 34 is not proportionately lower or higher than latitude 36.
+We split these latitudes into 'zones' in boolean vector similar to hot-encoding so the model can learn completely different weights for each zone.
 #### Scrubbing
 Until now, we've assumed that all the data used for training and testing was trustworthy.
 In real-life, many examples in data sets are unreliable due to one or more of the following:
 * Omitted values.
 For instance, a person forgot to enter a value for a house's age.